microsoft/FluidFramework/docs/docs/dds.md

 ## Creating and storing distributed data structures

-Distributed data structures should be created using their static `create` method.
+A distributed data structure object is created using its type's static `create` method.

 ```typescript
 const myMap = SharedMap.create(this.runtime, id);